cloud-gov/cg-site/content/apps/production-ready.md

 Your application should be able to be deployed without generating any downtime.
 Be aware there are known issues if your application automatically does database migrations when deploying.

 #### How
-* Use the [autopilot](https://github.com/concourse/autopilot) Cloud Foundry CLI plugin or the [`cf-blue-green`](https://github.com/18F/cf-blue-green) tool; see instructions in the respective repositories.
+* Use the [autopilot](https://github.com/concourse/autopilot) Cloud Foundry CLI plugin.

 ### Automated deployments
 To reduce the risk associated with manual deployments, consider automating the process so it is repeatable.